misgeatgit/weekly-cs-pills/README.md

 weekly-cs-pills
 ===============

-Everyt CS topic that I was interested in and wrote an implementation code.
+CS topics and challenges that I was interested enough with and wrote implementation codes.